ChrisPortman/vcrepo/README.md

 ## TODO
   * Look at simplifying the repos filesystem structure.
 I dont think it really needs to be repo_base_location/os/vers/arch.
-It can more likely be repo_base_location/{yum|apt}/repo_name
+It can more likely be repo_base_location/{yum|apt}/repo_name - DONE
   * Make sure that if someone has been mucking about in the workdir and not left it master:HEAD that the syncs dont loose the plot.
   * Move the .package dir out of .git.
 It shouldnt really live there, but on the other hand, its an easy way to make sure its out of the way of the commits.